a-b-street/abstreet/docs/book/src/gridlock.md

 ## Problems

+The choices in the movement model matter.
+Some gridlock is inherent to any system with queueing and conflicting turns.
+But in reality, people wiggle around partly blocked turns.
+And some of this comes from the treatment of the front/back of vehicles.

 - Short roads in OSM causing very weird geometry
 - Intersection geometry being too large, requiring too much time to cross
 - Unrealistic traffic patterns caused by everyone trying to park in one big